 Manuscripts are not accepted for consideration if they are based on work that has been or will be published or submitted elsewhere before appearing in the JPHD.
 Exceptions are consistent with the policy on duplicate or redundant publication developed by the International Committee of Medical Journal Editors [JAMA 1993; 270:2495].
-Copies of any closely related manuscripts should be submitted to the editor along with the manuscript that is to be considered by the IPHD.
+Copies of any closely related manuscripts should be submitted to the editor along with the manuscript that is to be considered by the Journal of Public Health Dentistry.